patflynngithub/cloud-mock-kafka-image-pipeline/README.md

 This is a mock image processing pipeline using Apache Kafka

-It uses python Kafka clients to the image processing work.
+It uses python Kafka clients to do the image processing work.

 ## <u>Commands</u>